 - They are made of various chemicals that can greatly increase the possibility of leaching.

 How long is bottled cold brew good for?

 Bottled cold brew coffee can stay fresh for a couple of weeks, and you will enjoy it more if you consume it within the first week.
 Without daily, it lasts up to 14 days and should be consumed within 3 days if mixed with milk or cream.

-Bottling your cold brew well is very crucial to keeping it fresh until you decide to sip down to the last drop.
+Bottling your cold brew well is crucial to keeping it fresh until you decide to sip to the last drop.
 You can bottle your brew in either glass or plastic bottles.
-We prefer using glass bottles as they are more effective (don’t affect the taste and keep the brew colder for long) and are more environmentally friendly than the plastic ones.
+We prefer using glass bottles as they are more effective (don’t affect the taste and keep the brew colder for long) and are more environmentally friendly than plastic ones.

 Disclaimer: This post contains affiliate links, which means I may receive a small commission, at no extra cost to you, if you make a purchase using these links.
 Remember to support us by purchasing through the Amazon/Walmart/Impact Radius links provided.
 Last update on 2023-11-29 / Affiliate links / Images from Amazon Product Advertising API

 Disclosure: No compensation or free products were received in exchange for writing this review.